4-Week Session: Four Approaches to Lino Block

 Register & Pay: ADD TO CART then click on the CART at TOP RIGHT of site to complete checkout.

-PRINTMAKER and FOUNDER / OWNER of Print House
+DENISE MARKBREIT — PRINTMAKER and CO-FOUNDER of Print House

-In 2018 Denise founded the Asheville Print Studio + Gallery.
-After the devastation of Helene in 2024 she founded Print House with fellow printmaker, Anna Bryant, in 2025.
 Denise holds a BFA from the School of Visual Arts and an MST from the Rochester Institute of Technology.
-Her fine art prints have been exhibited in numerous galleries and institutions across the country and reside in art collections worldwide.
+Her prints, constructions, and textiles have been exhibited in numerous galleries and institutions across the country and are held in art collections worldwide.

 Website | Instagram